How to Bathe Your Newborn

 Your baby’s first bath is not only one of the earliest milestones but also a moment to treasure.
 Although bathing a slippery, squirming, and sometimes screaming baby takes some practice, it will get easier with every bath.

-Read on to learn all about when to give your little one a bath, how to bathe your newborn, and how often your little one may need to be bathed during these first few months.
+Read on to learn all about when you can give your newborn a bath , how to bathe a newborn baby with the umbilical cord stump , and how often your little one may need to be bathed during these first few months.

 How Often Should You Bathe Your Newborn?

 You may be surprised to learn that your newborn doesn’t need that many baths.
-Three times per week is enough if you thoroughly clean the diaper area at each diaper change.
+Giving your baby a bath three times a week is plenty if you make sure to clean the diaper area well during each change.
+Need help?
+Here's a helpful guide on diaper changing.

-It’s best not to give daily baths because frequently bathing your newborn may dry her skin.
+It’s best not to give daily baths because frequently bathing your newborn may dry their skin.

 When Will Your Baby Be Ready for His First Tub Bath?